Mark Maybury: Early life and education

 Marybury was born at Lowell General Hospital in Lowell, Massachusetts, on December 13, 1964.
 His family was middle-class.
 He was educated at Chelmsford High School, graduating in 1982 as class vice-president.
 Maybury then attended the College of the Holy Cross, becoming a member of its Air Force Reserve Officer Training Corps (AFROTC).

 In 1986, Maybury graduated from Holy Cross as valedictorian with a Bachelor of Arts (B.A.) in mathematics with membership in Phi Beta Kappa, Pi Mu Epsilon, and Alpha Sigma Nu.
-He was named a Fenwick Scholar, one of the college's highest honors, and was commissioned as a second lieutenant in the United States Air Force.
+He was named the college's Fenwick Scholar, its highest academic honor, and was commissioned as a second lieutenant in the United States Air Force.
 His 1985 undergraduate senior thesis was titled "Artificial Intelligence: Generalized Expert Systems".

 After being awarded a Rotary Scholarship, Maybury pursued graduate studies in computer speech and language processing at Cambridge University in England, earning a Master of Philosophy (M.Phil.) in 1987 while simultaneously being stationed at RAF Alconbury.
 He also received a Master of Business Administration (M.B.A.) from the Rensselaer Polytechnic Institute in 1989.

 Maybury returned to Cambridge and earned a Doctor of Philosophy (Ph.D.) in artificial intelligence in 1991.
 His dissertation was titled "Planning multisentential English text using communicative acts".